-Spring has fought for its place in the season rotation this year, hasn’t it?
-I woke up the other day to discover the irises that broke through the earth earlier in the week were now surrounded by more than a dusting of snow.
+Spring has started to become less predictable.
+Growing up in the Midwest we were used to the occasional surprise late snow dusting.
+However these days even the flowers seem surprised by the weather.
+Recently I woke up to discover the irises that broke through the earth earlier in the week were now surrounded by more than a dusting of snow.

-The bright green leaves and stems stood out in contrast to the fresh snow in a way that was both beautiful and out of place.
+The bright green leaves and stems of the flowers stood out in contrast to the fresh snow in a way that was both beautiful and out of place.
 My emotions quickly went from surprise to frustration to concern.
 I thought the blooming of the irises had indicated winter was behind us for the season.
-The reminder winter still had enough momentum to reveal its self, was jarring.
+The reminder winter still had enough momentum to reveal itself, was jarring.

 - Spring flowers are distinct.